 5) What are the different reports required?

-You require to update, monitor and track progress.
+You require reports to update, monitor and track progress.
 Collaborate with the various stakeholders to get their perspective on their reporting needs.
 Plan out the best way to represent the data available, the frequency at which the reports will be created and how they would be shared with the user groups.
 In the reporting dashboard, identify the metrics and the data that you want to include.
-And with Zoho Creator, you can choose who will have to which reports!
+And with Zoho Creator, you can choose who will have access to which reports!

 After you’ve answered these five questions, you should have a pretty good idea of the overall structure of your custom application.
 Now you are ready to get started with the app building.
 And remember, we’re always here to help.